kissmetrics/km-support/_posts/2010-01-02-common-methods.md

 `_kmq.push(['identify', '<%=SessionDetails.UserName%>']);`

-For more information on how to handle identities, please refer to this [Identity Management guide](/getting-started/identity-management).
+For more information on how to handle identities, please refer to this [Identity Management guide][id].

 ## `alias`